Do you need to buy Seville Cathedral tickets and are not sure where or at which time to pick your slot?

 This spring was my second trip to the Seville Cathedral, so I’m quite familiar with the whole process and how the crowds are managed at this landmark.

-- There is more than one entrance to the cathedral, and that’s for a reason – one for those who want to buy tickets on the spot, and one for those that have bought tickets online
+There is more than one entrance to the cathedral, and that’s for a reason – one for those who want to buy tickets on the spot, and one for those who have bought tickets online

 Seville Cathedral Tickets: Why Buy Online